In the Shadow of No Towers

+In 2011, Mode Records released a 5.1 multichannel DVD recording (Mode 236) of Spiegelman's book, including some of his text and artwork in the booklet, with music by Marco Cappelli, and narration by John Turturro and Enzo Salomone.

 Overview

 The book evolved from Spiegelman's experiences during the September 11 terrorist attacks.
 Spiegelman has said that the book was a way to reclaim himself from the post-traumatic stress disorder he suffered after the attacks.

 It also has many references to Spiegelman's Maus comics, for example one in which Art said that the smoke in Manhattan smelled just like Vladek said the smoke in the concentration camps smelled.
-Also he often turns himself into a mouse on the fly.
+The Spiegelman narrator often switches to a depiction of himself in mouse form.